Jump to Section

 Medical Power of Attorney vs. Living Will

-Both medical power of attorney directives and living wills are advanced directives.
+Both medical power of attorney directives and living wills are advance directives.
 These essential tools come into play in circumstances when someone has a life-threatening illness and in cases of sudden accidents and medical conditions that prevent someone from speaking on one's behalf.
 Key differences between a medical power of attorney and living wills exist.

 Medical Power of Attorney